-- Providing students with the restricted resource of print-on-request without documentation of individual student need. - Allowing students to continue testing beyond the close of the testing window identified in the 2012-13 Test Schedule located in Appendix A. - Retesting a student in grade 3 8 who has already met or exceeded the achievement standard without first receiving explicit consent from the student's parent or guardian. - Failing to submit Writing Performance Assessments or enter Extended Assessment scores by the deadline to ship/postmark paper tests identified in the 2012-13 Test Schedule located in Appendix A. - Losing or otherwise failing to account for secure test materials and test development materials (e.g., item writing materials, field test materials, or pilot test materials). - Taking paper test materials home or otherwise failing to securely store them. - Allowing students to take home test items, reading passages, writing prompts, or scratch paper that was used during a statewide assessment. - Copying or otherwise retaining test items, stimuli, reading passages, or writing prompts.
+- Providing students with the restricted resource of print-on-request without documentation of individual student need. - Allowing students to continue testing beyond the close of the testing window. - Retesting a student in grade 3 8 who has already met or exceeded the achievement standard without first receiving explicit consent from the student's parent or guardian. - Failing to submit Writing Performance Assessments or enter Extended Assessment scores by the deadline to ship/postmark paper tests. - Losing or otherwise failing to account for secure test materials and test development materials (e.g., item writing materials, field test materials, or pilot test materials). - Failing to securely store test materials, including allowing students to remove test items, reading passages, writing prompts, or scratch paper that was used during a statewide assessment from the secure test environment. - Copying or otherwise retaining test items, stimuli, reading passages, or writing prompts.
 This includes the use of photo-copiers or digital, electronic, or manual devices to record or communicate a test item without prior permission from ODE. - Retaining or using test booklets or writing prompts from prior test windows. - Using secure test items, modified secure test items, reading passages, or writing prompts for instructional purposes. - Developing answer keys to test items and using them for instructional purposes or to give students input on their progress and test performance. - Giving the media writing prompts, modified test items, and reading passages.
 Secure writing prompts have been published in newspapers and read on local radio. - Reviewing or discussing the content of test items, stimuli, reading passages, or writing prompts, for any reason.